 - Artisanal and Small-Scale Gold Mining Without Mercury

-- Mercury Emissions from Coal – International Energy Agency Clean Coal Center
+- Mercury Control from Coal Combustion: Exit International Energy Agency Clean Coal Center.

 - Official UNEP Partnership Page Exit

-- Provided support for the development of Russia's first comprehensive mercury emission inventory (now updated and captured in UNEP’s 2013 Global Atmospheric Mercury Assessment)Exit
+EPA provided support for the development of Russia's first comprehensive mercury emission inventory (now updated and captured in UNEP’s 2013 Global Atmospheric Mercury Assessment)Exit EPA has also supported:

-- Supported the first regional (eight-country) Arctic emission inventory (also captured in UNEP’s 2008 Global Atmospheric Mercury Assessment); and
+- the first regional (eight-country) Arctic emission inventory (also captured in UNEP’s 2008 Global Atmospheric Mercury Assessment) and

 - The U.S. Mercury Emission Inventory for the Arctic Council Action Plan (PDF) (10 pp, 42 K, About PDF)